All Episodes

 Like, for example, you can test your diabetes at home, your blood pressure at home.

-If you get one of those machines, your blood sugar at home, uh, you could test, for example, you think your kids might be using drugs.
+If you get one of those machines, your blood sugar at home, you could test, for example, you think your kids might be using drugs.

-You they got to test for every drug on the market.
+They got to test for every drug on the market.

 You can test them, drug test them, which I think is a good thing.